danielchristianschroeter/vscode-git-tag-release-tracker/README.md

    }
    ```

-   Replace the token placeholders with your actual tokens.
+   Replace token placeholders with actual tokens.

-4. For self-hosted GitLab instances, update the `apiUrl` accordingly.
+4. Update `apiUrl` for self-hosted GitLab instances.
 5. Save your settings.

-The extension will automatically detect and use the appropriate CI system for each repository.
+The extension will detect and use the appropriate CI system for each repository.

-Note: You can configure both GitHub and GitLab providers simultaneously if you work with both platforms.

 ## Commands

-This extension contributes the following commands:

-- `Git Tag Release Tracker: Refresh Branch Build Status`: Manually force refresh the build status for the current branch.
 - `Git Tag Release Tracker: Show Logs`: Open the extension's log output channel.

-You can access these commands through the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) by typing "Git Tag Release Tracker".
+Access these commands through the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS).

 ## Semantic Versioning

-This extension adheres to Semantic Versioning 2.0.0 as defined at [semver.org](https://semver.org/).
-It's important to understand the principles of SemVer when using this extension:
+This extension adheres to [Semantic Versioning 2.0.0](https://semver.org/).
+Understand the principles of SemVer:

 1. MAJOR version for incompatible API changes,
-2. MINOR version for adding functionality in a backwards compatible manner, and
+2. MINOR version for adding functionality in a backwards compatible manner,
 3. PATCH version for backwards compatible bug fixes.

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-For more details on Semantic Versioning, please refer to the [official SemVer specification](https://semver.org/).

 ## Troubleshooting

-If you encounter any issues:

-1. Check the extension logs by running the "Git Tag Release Tracker: Show Logs" command.
+- Check extension logs via "Git Tag Release Tracker: Show Logs".
-2. Ensure your CI tokens are correctly configured in the extension settings.
+- Ensure CI tokens are correctly configured.
-3. Verify that your repository has a valid remote URL and is properly connected to GitHub or GitLab.
+- Verify repository has a valid remote URL and is connected to GitHub or GitLab.

 ## Feedback and Contributions

-Your feedback and contributions are welcome!
-Please submit issues or pull requests on the [GitHub repository](https://github.com/danielchristianschroeter/vscode-git-tag-release-tracker).
+Feedback and contributions are welcome!
+Submit issues or pull requests on the [GitHub repository](https://github.com/danielchristianschroeter/vscode-git-tag-release-tracker).